V/Line A class: History

-In August 2015 three of the four A class locomotives were put into long term storage, with V/Line continuing to operate A66 in revenue service, where it used to operate on the interurban service to Bacchus Marsh on a regular basis operating in peak times.
-By August 2018 however, timetable alterations had seen the loco no longer required on the Bacchus Marsh services and A66 was subsequently sent to Bendigo Roundhouse and later Melbourne where it resides currently in dry storage as an emergency locomotive.
+In August 2015 three of the four A class locomotives were put into long-term storage, with V/Line continuing to operate A66 in revenue service, where it used to operate on the interurban service to Bacchus Marsh on a regular basis operating in peak times.
+By August 2018 however, timetable alterations had seen the loco no longer required on the Bacchus Marsh services and A66 was subsequently sent to Bendigo Roundhouse and later Melbourne in dry storage as an emergency locomotive.
+In mid 2022 the engine re-entered service, having been repainted in V/Line Orange and Grey.

 During the time period of 7 and 18 January 2019, Pacific National units A73, A77, A81 and A85 were scrapped at South Dynon broad gauge turntable.
 In May 2019, Pacific National scrapped A71 and A79 at Melbourne Freight Terminal to further clear out redundant assets at Dynon Workshops.
 Currently, A78 is the last remaining ex-Freight Australia / Pacific National A class locomotive remaining which has been stored in North Bendigo Workshops with an uncertain future.

-Two of the three V/Line A class locomotives that were in long term storage at South Dynon Locomotive Depot have since been allocated to heritage preservation, they are locomotives A60 and A62 due to their significance and contributions to the Victorian Railways which marked many historical milestones.
+Two of the three remaining V/Line A class locomotives that were in long-term storage at South Dynon Locomotive Depot have since been allocated to heritage preservation, they are locomotives A60 and A62 due to their significance and contributions to the Victorian Railways which marked many historical milestones.
 A60 (formerly B60) being the first the Victorian Railways mainline diesel-electric locomotive, which also has been named after the Victorian Railway commissioner Sir Harold Clapp, and A62 (formerly B62) being the first diesel-electric locomotive to hit a million miles within the Victorian Railway system.
 It too has been named in honor of the railway employees of the Victorian Railways.
-A60 has been allocated to Seymour Railway Heritage Centre while A62 has been allocated to 707 Operations.The respective transfers of the two locomotives took place on 6 June 2020.
+A60 has been allocated to Seymour Railway Heritage Centre while A62 has been allocated to 707 Operations.
+The respective transfers of the two locomotives took place on 6 June 2020.
 The third and last of these locos, A70 was transferred from South Dynon to Newport Workshops on 24 June 2022.
+A70 was acquired by Southern Shorthaul Railroad in September 2023, who transferred it from Newport Workshops to Bendigo to undergo reactivation.
+This was complete by late-2024 and by January 2025 the locomotive was undergoing testing, running in its first full freight consist on 5 February 2025.